henningninneh/site/content/authors/admin/_index.md

 More generally, I am interested in issues related to policy-making within European multi-level governance.
-Next to judicial politics, my substantive focus has been mostly on climate and environmental policy.
+Next to judicial politics, my substantive focus has been mostly on climate and environmental policy and the single market.
 I am also affiliated with the [Regioparl](http://www.regioparl.com) Project that examines the role of regional parliaments in the EU.